 DefinitionThis section has been translated automatically.

-Frequent (most frequent tumour of the skin at all), in one or more cases occurring, benign, initially flat, but with a longer duration of existence also clearly exophytic, verrucous, benign, fibro-epithelial neoplasia, which occurs more frequently with increasing age (classic characteristic of the skin of the elderly) and can be a cosmetic problem if it occurs multiple times.
-Since seborrhoeic keratosis is usually dark in colour, it is the most important differential diagnosis (to be proven daily) to malignant melanoma .
+Frequent (most frequent tumor of the skin at all), occurring in single or multiple, benign, initially flat, with longer duration of existence also clearly exophytic, verrucous, benign, fibro-epithelial neoplasia, which occurs more frequently with increasing age (classic feature of aging skin) and can represent a cosmetic problem with multiple occurrences.
+Since seborrheic keratosis is usually dark in color, it represents the most important differential diagnosis (to be proven daily) to malignant melanoma .

 ClassificationThis section has been translated automatically.

-- Lentiginous type (flat, pigmented non-raised (early) SK)
+- Lentiginous type (flat, pigmented, non-pigmented (early) SK).

 - Plaque type (flat raised, pigmented or non-pigmented SK)

 - Papillomatous type (pigmented papillomatous SK)

 - Filiform type (pigmented or non-pigmented filiform SK)

 - Special types: